natural/java2python/README.md

 Simple but effective tool to translate Java source code into Python.

-There are [lots of docs](./doc/index.md), [plenty of tests](./test), and [many options](./doc/customizations.md) for controlling code generation.
+There are [lots of docs](./java2python/doc/index.md), [plenty of tests](././java2python/test/), and [many options](./java2python/doc/customizations.md) for controlling code generation.

 I'm in the process of finalizing the documentation and packaging a release.
 That will be release 0.5 when it's done.
-If you're looking for old releases, check the [downloads](downloads) link above.
+If you're looking for old releases, check the [downloads](./java2python/downloads) link above.

 Hello, world example:

     $ cat HelloWorld.java
-    // This is the HelloWorld class with it's single method. class HelloWorld {
+    // This is the HelloWorld class with a single method. class HelloWorld {
         public static void main(String[] args) {
             System.out.println("Hello, world.");